b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 ---

+Three of the four quotes above are from Brigham Young.
+Yes, there are more than four discourses on the matter, these are ones I arbitrarily picked.
+What I want to emphasize is that many former Mormon folks will point to Joseph Smith and his polygamous affairs as awful, incriminating information that tarnishes his claims to authority.

+I don't feel like focusing on Smith is as much of a slam-dunk as other folks seem to think it is.
+I find all of the apologetics for Smith's polygamy to be vapid and nonsensical (I'll address some later in this page), but that's not really the issue.
+There's a lot of [[#Conflicting accounts|conflicting information]] about Smith concerning extramarital affairs.

+**However.**

+We can clutch our respective pearls at this idea, but... wait until you read about the latter succession of prophets.
+Brigham Young, John Taylor, Wilford Woodruff, Lorenzo Snow, et al were very much into polygamy, and were not discreet about it being sexual.

+This presents a problem.
+The Brighamite sect of Mormonism leaned pretty hard into polygamy, and I think a lot of that can be ascribed to the titular leader of that branch, Young himself.
+I'll have some [[Succession Crisis|more notes on the succession crisis]] written in the future, but as I understand it, part of that change in leadership included retrofitting some of Smith's documents to support Brigham's ideologies, including polygamy.
+Say what you will in Joseph's defense, but Brigham took it to the nth level, and his branch of Mormonism is what has survived the centuries to be known today at the Church of Jesus Christ of Latter-day Saints.

+Smith had some polygamous involvement, and has had plenty of slander thrown at him— some founded, some unfounded.
+Brigham Young and subsequent church leaders were much, much worse.

 ## Building up population

 Are you sure?
 I’ve encountered many insistent explanations that when Joseph Smith practiced polygamy, there was no boinking involved.